Alex Verdugo Player Props: Red Sox vs. Pirates

 - Verdugo slugged .405 while batting .280.

-- In 34.9% of his games a season ago (53 of 152), Verdugo drove in a run.
-In 13 of those games (8.6%) he recorded more than one RBI, and he had three or more in six contests.
+- He hit a long ball in 11 games a year ago (out of 152 opportunities, 7.2%), leaving the ballpark in 1.7% of his plate appearances.

-- He scored a run in 57 of 152 games last season, with multiple runs in 14 of those games.
+- In 34.9% of his games a season ago (53 of 152), Verdugo plated a run.
+In 13 of those games (8.6%) he recorded two or more RBIs, and he had three or more in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.